alyjee/alyjee.github.io/_posts/2020-04-29-the-difference-a-few-centimeters-can-make.md

 Here I want to emphasize on the importance of smiling.
 This is the need of the hour, this is needed as never before because we all need to stay positive to keep our health and immune system at a good level.
 We all should practice smiling.
 Try to remember the good days of your lives, remember when you once met your good old lad after a very long time.
 We all have to stay positive in this time of uncertainity.

+> Peace begins with a smile. - Mother Teresa

 So the one liner, just keep smiling and we all will get through this!

-## Good reads in my opinions on Smiling Benefits
+## Good reads on Smiling
  - [The Science of Smiling: A Guide to The World’s Most Powerful Gesture](https://buffer.com/resources/the-science-of-smiling-a-guide-to-humans-most-powerful-gesture)
  - [What's the science behind a smile?](https://www.britishcouncil.org/voices-magazine/famelab-whats-science-behind-smile)
  - [The Top 7 Health Benefits of Smiling](https://benefitsbridge.unitedconcordia.com/top-7-health-benefits-smiling/)